-Deferment, Forbearance and Default
+Deferment, Forbearance, & Default

 A deferment allows you to temporarily postpone payments on your loan.
-If you have a subsidized loan, you won’t be charged interest during the deferment.
+If you had a subsidized loan, you won’t be charged interest during the deferment.
 If your loan is unsubsidized, you’ll be responsible for the interest.
 You can pay the interest as it accrues (accumulates), or it will be capitalized and the amount you’ll have to repay will increase.
 Some reasons for deferments include:

 - At least half time study at a postsecondary school

 - Study in an approved graduate fellowship program or in an approved rehabilitation training program for the disabled

 - Economic hardship